christophebe/crawler.ninja/README.md

 - Invalid output in the console plugin : the http method was not correctly displayed.
 - Add more info in the README for https sites that do not support TLS 1.2+
 - Now, it is possible to use all http request params in the crawler options.

+0.2.5
+- Fix regression when crawling specific websites.
+- Review how to build the options for making http requests.
+- Add in the result of a request the response headers.
+- Better support for HTTP redirects (300+).